-During the reign of Edward the Confessor, Ruislip and Ickenham belonged to a Saxon named Wlward Wit, a friend of the king who owned land in many counties.
-Ruislip parish included what is now the modern Ruislip, Northwood, Eastcote, Ruislip Manor and South Ruislip.
-Wit lost a lot of his land during the Norman conquest of England; Arnulf de Hesdin took control of Ruislip and his ownership is recorded within the Domesday Book.
+During the reign of Edward the Confessor, Ruislip and Ickenham belonged to a Saxon named Wulfward White, a friend of the king who owned land in many counties.
+Ruislip parish included what are now the modern Ruislip, Northwood, Eastcote, Ruislip Manor and South Ruislip.
+White lost a lot of his land during the Norman conquest of England; Arnulf de Hesdin took control of Ruislip and his ownership is recorded within the Domesday Book.

 Ruislip appears in the Domesday Book as Rislepe, thought to mean leaping place on the river where rushes grow, in reference to the River Pinn.

 The parish church, St Martin's, has been dated to the middle of the 13th century.
 An earlier church is thought to have been built during the Norman period, as a stone was found within the grounds with markings from that time.
 The name St. Martin is believed to have been given to the church by the monks of the Bec Abbey, after Martin of Tours who was a saint in Normandy.
 Before 1245, references to the church only name it as Ruislip church.